lmy-source/DSPF_OpenWorld_ReID/README.md

 * Python 3.6

 ## Installation
-You have first to install Cuda 9.0 and CuDnn 7.0 manually. they are required for gpu version of tensorflow.
+You have first to install `Cuda 9.0` and `CuDnn 7.0` manually, which are required for gpu version of tensorflow.
 For python packages we need, you can install them by:
 ```bash
 > pip install -r requirements.txt